-We have entered into tax protection agreements with respect to some properties that we have acquired in exchange for partnership interests in BPLP.
+We have entered into agreements with respect to some properties that we have acquired in exchange for partnership interests in BPLP.
 Pursuant to those agreements, we have agreed not to sell or otherwise transfer some of our properties, prior to specified dates, in any transaction that would trigger taxable income and we are responsible for the reimbursement of certain tax-related costs to the prior owners if the subject properties are sold in a taxable sale.
 In general, our obligations to the prior owners are limited in time and only apply to actual damages suffered.
-As of December 31, 2009 there were a total of five properties subject to these restrictions and those properties accounted for approximately 25% of our total revenue for the year ended December 31, 2009.
+As of December 31, 2009 there were a total of five properties subject to these restrictions.
+In the aggregate, all properties subject to the restrictions accounted for approximately 25% of our total revenue for the year ended December 31, 2009.

-We have also entered into agreements providing prior owners of properties with the right to guarantee specific amounts of indebtedness and, in the event that the specific indebtedness they guarantee is repaid or reduced, additional and/or substitute indebtedness.
+BPLP has also entered into agreements providing prior owners of properties with the right to guarantee specific amounts of indebtedness and, in the event that the specific indebtedness they guarantee is repaid or reduced, additional and/or substitute indebtedness.
 These agreements may hinder actions that we may otherwise desire to take to repay or refinance guaranteed indebtedness because we would be required to make payments to the beneficiaries of such agreements if we violate these agreements.